 Calling a restaurant “the best in the world” or awarding it with one, two or three stars is a very Western notion.
-If you ask any well travelled foodie ( including me ) what is the best sushi shop in Tokyo, she would mention Sushi Saito, Sukiyabashi Jiro or other sushiyas which have 2 or 3 Michelin stars.
-If you ask that a Tokyoite, she would probably
+If you ask any well-travelled foodie ( including me ) what is the best sushi shop in Tokyo, she would mention Sushi Saito, Sukiyabashi Jiro or other sushiyas which have 2 or 3 Michelin stars.
+If you ask that a Tokyoite, she would probably laugh or look puzzled.

 I would have never heard of Sushi Miyako in Tokyo if not an email from one reader living in Japan.
-He sent me a tabelog link saying “that like many of the excellent restaurants in Japan, this place has no Michelin stars. ” I booked the restaurant immediately I arrived in Tokyo this August ( or rather asked the Peninsula hotel, my favorite in Tokyo, concierge to book it for me ) and, after once again getting lost with my taxi in narrow Tokyo streets, there I was in front of the sliding doors of Miyako sushi.
+He sent me a tabelog link saying “that like many of the excellent restaurants in Japan, this place has no Michelin stars. ” I booked the restaurant immediately I arrived in Tokyo this August ( or rather asked the Peninsula hotel, my favourite in Tokyo, concierge to book it for me ) and, after once again getting lost with my taxi in narrow Tokyo streets, there I was in front of the sliding doors of Miyako sushi.

-The little place was full, quite loud and less “temple like” or fussy than other top sushi shops I’ve been in Tokyo.
+The little place was full, quite loud and less “temple-like” or fussy than other top sushi shops I’ve been in Tokyo.
 Like, for example, the fish destined for that evening’s sushi was not in a wooden box, but under a plastic cover in front of you, just like you would see at more casual sushi shops.
 Or, the chef would disappear in the kitchen for a few minutes to finish preparing his rice… The sushi though was as perfect and irreproachable as at 3 Michelin stars restaurants.
 The sushi master (quite young, considering that most of the sushi masters in Japan are over 50) is a perfectionist who I was told by my dinner neighbour sleeps only 3 hours a night.
 I especially liked his rice – room temperature, just slightly sour, each grain perfectly defined.